ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 #### Results

-Despite there being no [extended results screen](/wiki/Client/Interface#extended-results-screen) below the results screen like when playing solo, scores set during multiplayer matches (with the exception of `Tag co-op` and `Tag-team VS` matches) will still appear on online leaderboards if they are good enough.
-The result will not be shown on the local leaderboard.
+Unlike solo play, multiplayer has no [extended results screen](/wiki/Client/Interface#extended-results-screen) below the results screen.
+Scores set during multiplayer matches (with the exception of `Tag co-op` and `Tag-team VS` matches) still appear on online leaderboards if they are good enough, but never on the local leaderboard.

 #### Saving the replay